Our History

 sun icon

-In the fall of 1984, Long and Hinde traveled to El Salvador where they met with Salvadoran church leaders and proposed that U.S. churches work for peace by “accompanying” the people of El Salvador.
-Their proposal was two-fold: (1) recruiting U.S. volunteers to live in poor Salvadoran communities (which would help to protect them from government violence) and (2) organizing visits of U.S. citizens (called “delegations”) who would return home and, from a Christian perspective, counter the U.S. government’s distorted narrative about the war.
-Salvadoran Lutheran, Episcopal, and Emmanuel Baptist leaders joined the Catholic Archdiocese of San Salvador in approving this plan, and in 1985 the first delegation of twelve people traveled to El Salvador to take part in events commemorating the fifth anniversary of the martyrdom of Archbishop (now Saint) Óscar Romero.
+In the fall of 1984, Long and Hinde traveled to El Salvador, where they met with Salvadoran church leaders and proposed that U.S. churches work for peace by “accompanying” the people of El Salvador.
+Their proposal was two-fold: (1) recruiting U.S. volunteers to live in Salvadoran communities to help protect them, and (2) organizing visits of U.S. citizens (called “delegations”) who would return home and counter the U.S. government’s narrative about the war from a Christian perspective.
+Salvadoran Lutheran, Episcopal, and Emmanuel Baptist leaders joined the Catholic Archdiocese of San Salvador in approving this plan.

-They represented Christian faith communities from across the U.S. and had agreed to serve as Board members of the new organization, Cristianos por la Paz en El Salvador or CRISPAZ (Christians for Peace in El Salvador).
-On this trip they heard a clear message from the Salvadoran individuals and communities with whom they met: “Accompany us.”
+In 1985, the first delegation of twelve people traveled to El Salvador to participate in events commemorating the fifth anniversary of the martyrdom of Archbishop (now Saint) Óscar Romero.
+These delegates represented Christian faith communities from across the U.S. They agreed to serve as Board members of the new organization, Cristianos por la Paz en El Salvador or CRISPAZ (Christians for Peace in El Salvador).
+On this trip, they heard a clear message from the Salvadoran individuals and communities they met: “Accompany us.”
+This request has informed the mission of CRISPAZ ever since.

 white wave shape

-As the situation on the ground in El Salvador has changed over the years, CRISPAZ and its programs have evolved in response Hosting delegations from the U.S., Canada, and more recently Australia has remained a central feature of CRISPAZ’s work.
+Hosting Delegations and Volunteer Programs As the situation in El Salvador has evolved over the years, CRISPAZ and its programs have adapted in response.
+Hosting delegations from the U.S. and Canada has remained a central feature of CRISPAZ’s work.
 These were originally called “Christian Education Seminars in El Salvador” (and later “El Salvador Encounter”).
-But over the years many long-term Volunteers have lived and worked in El Salvador in often-dangerous situations as part of the “Christian Volunteer Ministry Program.”
-Due to the danger, the CRISPAZ Board developed an Emergency Management Plan which called for three Board members to be ready to go to El Salvador at a moment’s notice while other Board members would advocate with government officials of both countries on behalf of endangered Volunteers.
-Indeed, given the repressive character of the Salvadoran government during the war years, the name “CRISPAZ” was not used, and the organization did not seek legal status in El Salvador.
+Over the years, many long-term volunteers lived and worked in El Salvador in often-challenging situations as part of the “Christian Volunteer Ministry Program.”
+Eventually, partner organizations in El Salvador requested volunteers with specific skills, and CRISPAZ responded by requiring volunteers to be appropriately qualified and to commit to a minimum of 15 months’ service.

-Eventually, partner organizations in El Salvador requested Volunteers with specific skills, and CRISPAZ responded by requiring Volunteers to be appropriately qualified and to commit to a minimum of 15 months’ service.
-In 1998 CRISPAZ launched a Summer Immersion Program to provide an intensive service-learning experience in rural Salvadoran communities.
-More intensive orientation and training in cultural adaptation were also provided.
-CRISPAZ also formed liaisons with the Fundación Óscar Romero (sponsored by the Universidad Centroamericana and the Archdiocese of San Salvador) and undertook an internship program with Santa Clara University in California.
+In 1998, CRISPAZ launched a Summer Immersion Program to offer an intensive service-learning experience in rural Salvadoran communities.
+They also provided more in-depth orientation and training on cultural adaptation.
+Additionally, CRISPAZ established connections with the Fundación Óscar Romero (sponsored by the Universidad Centroamericana and the Archdiocese of San Salvador) and started an internship program with Santa Clara University in California.

 dark navy blue shape